mtx9/obsidian-calcite/grammar.md

 [[trips/*:start > `2020//02`]]
 ```

-Select all notes from the folder trips whose the date `start` greater than May 2023:
+Select all notes from the folder trips whose date `start`is  greater than May 2023:

 ```
 [[trips/*:start > `2023-05`]]